rodneyshupe/Cookbook/Recipes/Baking/Breads/DinnerRolls.rst

 Directions
 ----------

-1. FOR THE FLOUR PASTE: Whisk water and flour together in small bowl until no lumps remain.
-Microwave, whisking every 20 seconds, until mixture thickens to stiff, smooth, pudding-like consistency that forms mound when dropped from end of whisk into bowl, 40 to 80 seconds.
+1. For the flour paste: whisk water and flour together in a small bowl until no lumps remain; microwave, whisking every 20 seconds, until the mixture thickens to a stiff, smooth, pudding-like consistency that forms a mound when dropped from the end of the whisk into the bowl, 40 to 80 seconds.
-2. FOR THE DOUGH: In bowl of stand mixer, whisk flour paste and milk together until smooth.
-Add egg and whisk until incorporated.
-Add flour and yeast.
-Fit stand mixer with dough hook and mix on low speed until all flour is moistened, 1 to 2 minutes.
+2. For the dough: whisk the flour paste and milk together in the bowl of a stand mixer until smooth, then add the egg and whisk until incorporated;
+   add the flour and yeast, fit the mixer with a dough hook, and mix on low speed until all the flour is moistened, 1 to 2 minutes.
 Let stand for 15 minutes.
-3. Add sugar and salt and mix on medium-low speed for 5 minutes.
-With mixer running, add softened butter, 1 tablespoon at a time.
-Continue to mix on medium-low speed 5 minutes longer, scraping down dough hook and sides of bowl occasionally (dough will stick to bottom of bowl).
+3. Add the sugar and salt and mix on medium-low speed for 5 minutes; with the mixer running, add the softened butter 1 tablespoon at a time, then continue mixing on medium-low speed 5 minutes longer, scraping down the dough hook and sides of the bowl occasionally (the dough will stick to the bottom of the bowl).
-4. Transfer dough to very lightly floured counter.
-Knead briefly to form ball and transfer, seam side down, to lightly greased bowl; lightly coat surface of dough with vegetable oil spray and cover with plastic wrap.
+4. Transfer the dough to a very lightly floured counter and knead briefly to form a ball; transfer seam side down to a lightly greased bowl, coat the surface lightly with vegetable oil spray, and cover with plastic wrap.
 Let rise until doubled in volume, about 1 hour.
-5. Grease 9-inch round cake pan and set aside.
-Transfer dough to counter.
-   Press dough gently but firmly to expel all air.
-Pat and stretch dough to form 8 by 9-inch rectangle with short side facing you.
-Cut dough lengthwise into 4 equal strips and cut each strip crosswise into 3 equal pieces.
-Working with 1 piece at a time, stretch and press dough gently to form 8 by 2-inch strip.
-Starting on short side, roll dough to form snug cylinder and arrange shaped rolls seam side down in prepared pan, placing 10 rolls around edge of pan, pointing inward, and remaining 2 rolls in center.
+5. Grease a 9-inch round cake pan and set aside, then transfer the dough to the counter and press it gently but firmly to expel all air.
+Pat and stretch the dough into an 8 by 9-inch rectangle with the short side facing you; cut lengthwise into 4 equal strips and cut each strip crosswise into 3 equal pieces.
+Working with 1 piece at a time, stretch and press the dough gently into an 8 by 2-inch strip, then, starting on the short side, roll it into a snug cylinder and arrange the shaped rolls seam side down in the prepared pan, placing 10 rolls around the edge pointing inward and the remaining 2 in the center.
 Cover with plastic and let rise until doubled, 45 minutes to 1 hour.
-6. When rolls are nearly doubled, adjust oven rack to lowest position and heat oven to 375F.
-Bake rolls until deep golden brown, 25 to 30 minutes.
-Let rolls cool in pan on wire rack for 3 minutes;
-   invert rolls onto rack, then reinvert.
-Brush tops and sides of rolls with melted butter.
-Let rolls cool for at least 20 minutes before serving.
+6. When the rolls are nearly doubled, adjust the oven rack to the lowest position and heat the oven to 375F.
+Bake until deep golden brown, 25 to 30 minutes.
+Let the rolls cool in the pan on a wire rack for 3 minutes; invert the rolls onto the rack, then reinvert.
+Brush the tops and sides with melted butter and let cool for at least 20 minutes before serving.